Richard Joseph Baldwin (Service No. 3146)

 The HMAS Melbourne was ‘paid off’ in Sydney on 5 August 1919 and remained there ‘inactive’.
 In need of a new ship, Able Seaman Baldwin was then transferred to HMAS Australia and remained aboard her until 9 April 1920.
 Due to post war budget cuts, HMAS Australia was used as a training ship before being placed in reserve.
 On 14 April 1920 HMAS Melbourne was recommissioned but just prior to this taking place, Able Seaman Baldwin was transferred back to the Melbourne, and remained with her for two months until he was discharged from the Navy on 15 June 1920 at Williamstown, having completed his seven-year term of engagement.

 Richard Baldwin returned to the district and was working as a labourer on the Metropolitan Farm at Werribee where he remained until about 1935, when he moved to Blyth Street in Altona.
+It appears that at this time he commenced working at the explosives reserve, Laverton.
 At the age of 43, Richard Joseph Baldwin married Elma Lilleen Lane in 1939 and they moved into their home at Mount Street Altona.
-They resided there for the remainder of Richard’s life, with Richard working locally as a labourer.
+They resided there for the remainder of Richard’s life, with Richard working locally as a labourer at the Government explosive reserve.

 Richard Baldwin died at Altona in 1962 (aged 66 years) and was buried in the Williamstown Cemetery on 12 October 1962.